sanjay9616/Striver_180/README.md

-<h2><a href="https://leetcode.com/problems/repeated-string-match/description/">93.
-Repeated String Match</a></h2>

-Given two strings a and b, return the minimum number of times you should repeat string a so that string b is a substring of it.
-If it is impossible for b​​​​​​ to be a substring of a after repeating it, return -1.

-**Notice**: string "abc" repeated 0 times is "", repeated 1 time is "abc" and repeated 2 times is "abcabc".
+<h2><a href="https://leetcode.com/problems/find-the-index-of-the-first-occurrence-in-a-string/description/">94.
+Find the Index of the First Occurrence in a String</a></h2>

+Given two strings needle and haystack, return the index of the first occurrence of needle in haystack, or -1 if needle is not part of haystack.

 **Example 1:**

-**Input**: a = "abcd", b = "cdabcdab"
+**Input**: haystack = "sadbutsad", needle = "sad"

-**Output**: 3
+**Output**: 0

-**Explanation**: We return 3 because by repeating a three times "abcdabcdabcd", b is a substring of it.
+**Explanation**: "sad" occurs at index 0 and 6.
+The first occurrence is at index 0, so we return 0.

 **Example 2:**

-**Input**: a = "a", b = "aa"
+**Input**: haystack = "leetcode", needle = "leeto"

-**Output**: 2
+**Output**: -1

+**Explanation**: "leeto" did not occur in "leetcode", so we return -1.

 **Constraints**:

-    • 1 <= a.length, b.length <= 10^4
+    • 1 <= haystack.length, needle.length <= 10^4
-    • a and b consist of lowercase English letters.
+    • haystack and needle consist of only lowercase English characters.